hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 #### How to Draw an Object Diagram?

-Class Diagrams & Object Diagram are both made of same basic elements but in different form.
-In class diagram elements are in abstract form to represent the blue print and in object diagram the elements are in concrete form to represent the real world object.

-<u>To capture a particular system, numbers of class diagrams are limited.
-However, if we consider object diagrams then we can have unlimited number of instances, which are unique in nature.</u> Only those instances are considered, which have an impact on the system.
+Only those instances are considered, which have an impact on the system.

 1. From the above discussion, it is clear that a single object diagram cannot capture all the necessary instances or rather cannot specify all the objects of a system.
 Hence, the solution is −